OK . . . SO HOW DO I PRONOUNCE THE NAMES OF THESE PLACES?

 HOW DO I GET TO OFU FROM PAGO PAGO?

-Mondays, Tuesday, Wednesdays and Fridays.
-If you fly on the Ta'u
+Tuesday, Wednesdays and Fridays.
+If you fly on the Ta'u flights,

-flights, we can help to arrange boat transport to get you to and
+we can help to arrange boat transport to get you to and from

-Polynesian Airlines fares for these flights are about $165 for adults and $140 for children under 12 years old.
+Samoa Airways fares for these flights are about $170 for adults and $160 for children under 12 years old.

-If you wind up flying to Ta'u Island, we can help to arrange a ferry ride from there to Ofu.
-Contact us the day before you travel from Pago to Manu'a.
-Ta'u-Ofu ferry runs about $150 per trip.
-You should expect to tip the driver who takes you from Ta'u airport to the harbor about $20.
-Upon arrival at Ofu harbor we will have someone pick you up and take you to the lodge free of charge.
+If you wind up flying to Ta'u Island, we can help to arrange boat transfer from there to Ofu.
+Contact us shortly before you travel from Pago to Manu'a.
+Ta'u-Ofu boat transfer runs about $150 per trip for one to three passengers, but the price is subject to change based on gas prices and sea conditions.
+You should expect to tip the driver who takes you from Ta'u airport to the harbor -- about $20.
+Upon arrival at Ofu harbor we'll pick you up and transport you to the lodge free of charge.

 CAN I RENT A CAR ON OFU?

 A: There are no rental cars on Ofu.
-Actually, there are no cars since the villagers drive pickup trucks or SUVs, and many of these are manual-shift vehicles which more easily negotiate our mostly unpaved road.
 Hitching a ride is an accepted and safe way to get around Ofu and Olosega.
-You can walk from one end of Ofu to the other in an hour or so.
+You can walk from one end of Ofu to the other in an hour or so, and the National Park Beach is a fifteen minute walk down the road from your door.

 DO I NEED A PASSPORT?